vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0891
 The best way to guard oneself is to not spite
 The powers of the prowess. *
-SS, PS
+(Satguru  Subramuniyaswami), (P.S.
+Sundaram)

 0892
 Irreverence to the great will lead
 To endless trouble through them.
-PS
+(P.S.
+Sundaram)

 0893
 If destruction you desire, provoke those
 Who in turn can destroy as they desire. *
-SS
+(Satguru  Subramuniyaswami)
 Yes
 0894
 For the weak to challenge the mighty
 Is to summon yama with the hand.
-PS, SS
+(P.S.
+Sundaram), (Satguru  Subramuniyaswami)
 Yes
 0895
 Where can he go and how can he thrive,
 Who falls foul of a powerful king?
-SB, PS
+( Shuddhananda Bharatiar), (P.S.
+Sundaram)

 0896
 One may survive even if burnt in fire
-But no survival for those who offend the great. *
+But no survival for those who offend the great. * (Satguru  Subramuniyaswami), (P.S.
+Sundaram)
-SS, PS

 0897
 What avails glorious life and great wealth
-If one incurs the wrath of the virtuous great? *
+If one incurs the wrath of the virtuous great? * (Satguru  Subramuniyaswami)
-SS

 0898
 If you underestimate the eminent,
-You will be shaken off the earth of all your ties. * MS, JN
+You will be shaken off the earth of all your ties. * (M.S.
+Poornalingam Pillai), (J. Narayanaswamy)

 0899
 Even the mightiest of kings can perish midway
 If men of high repute burst in rage. *
-DL, KV
+(W.H.
+Drew and  J. Lazarus), KV

 0900
 Even men with all their might and aid
 Cannot be saved if great sages frown. *
-NV, VS
+(N.V.K.
+Ashraf), (V.V.S.
+Aiyar)

 Notes:
-893. The import of the couplet can be summed up this way: “To offend the powerful wantonly is to ask for trouble” - PS
+893. The import of the couplet can be summed up this way: “To offend the powerful wantonly is to ask for trouble” - (P.S.
+Sundaram)
 894. yama is ‘god of death’.
-Compare with couplet 250 where Valluvar says “When you threaten one weaker than yourself, think of yourself before a bully”.
-(PS)
+Compare with couplet 250 where Valluvar says “When you threaten one weaker than yourself, think of yourself before a bully”. ((P.S.
+Sundaram))
-896. Compare with 1049 for similar idea: “One may sleep even in the midst of fire, but by no means in the midst of poverty” * - DL
+896. Compare with 1049 for similar idea: “One may sleep even in the midst of fire, but by no means in the midst of poverty” * - (W.H.
+Drew and  J. Lazarus)

 References:
 Diaz, S.M.
 2000.
 [Translator].
 Tirukkural.
 Ramanandha Adigalar Foundation, Coimbatore.
 Pp 878